Hamed Belem

-Hamed Belem born September 24, 1999) is a Burkinabé professional footballer who plays as a right winger for Algerian Ligue Professionnelle 1 club USM Alger.
+Hamed Belem born September 24, 1999) is a Burkinabé professional footballer who plays as a right winger.

 Club career

 On February 6, 2021, Belem joined USM Alger for two and a half year.
 After the announcement of the failure of the deal by Rahimo FC USMA threatened to go to FIFA, knowing that Belem was wanted by several clubs most notably TP Mazembe and Wydad Casablanca.
 Belem made his debut on 19 February 2021 as a substitute in a loss against US Biskra, In 17 round against ASO Chlef with the arrival of a new coach Belem made his first as a starter and provided his first assist to Zakaria Benchaâ in 3–0 victory.
 On March 20, 2021, Belem scored his first goal with his new club against JSM Skikda in 4–1 victory.
 On May 8, 2021, in the Algiers Derby, Belem suffered a knee injury and after that operated and unavailable for the rest of the season.